jup-ag/space-station/docs/300-tool-kits/1-swap-terminal.md

 import Highlight from '@theme/CodeBlock';

 <head>
-    <title>An overview of Jupiter Swap Terminal Widget and its core features.</title>
+    <title>An overview of Jupiter Swap Terminal and its core features.</title>
     <meta name="twitter:card" content="summary" />
 </head>